 The third section is the most challenging and rewarding of the track.
 Climbing away steeply from Punga Cove the sweeping views begin to appear as you walk along the ridge between the Queen Charlotte and Keneperu Sound.
 The track is very undulating and therefore can be challenging for some people.

 Once again the track follows the ridge climbing up to the highest point on the walk at 400m.
 From the summit you have unsurpassed views into the surrounding Sounds.
 Winding down to sea level you will come upon some particularly beautiful virgin native bush which leaves you with a lasting impression of what it must have been like before man arrived here.
-The harbour of Anakiwa comes into view and so too does the end of the Queen Charlotte Track.
+The harbor of Anakiwa comes into view and so too does the end of the Queen Charlotte Track.
 A water taxi awaits at the Tirimoana jetty from where you will be ferried back to your accommodation.

 For those who prefer to walk the track independently, but still want all the comfort that the Queen Charlotte Track is famous for, we can arrange for bags to be transported by boat from lodge to lodge as you make your way, unencumbered along the path.
 A rest day on the track and this can be arranged for the fourth day where you can simply unwind or perhaps enjoy some kayaking in quiet little bays.
 Please note that for those who prefer to have the benefit of flora and fauna interpretation and historical background as you walk, it is possible take a guide with you.